-6.6.
+5.6.
 Appendices

-The appendices contain information that doesn't really fit anywhere else in the book.
-Appendix A contains definitions of acronyms and terms used in the book; Appendix B gives acknowledgments to people who have helped work on the CLFS project and website; Appendix C and D have information about package dependencies and the the build order.
+The Appendices contain various information that doesn't really fit anywhere else in the book.
+Appendix A contains definitions of acronyms and terms used in the book, Appendix B has Acknowledgments of people who have helped work on the CLFS project and website, and Appendices C and D have information about package dependencies and the the build order.
 Some architectures may have additional appendices for arch-specific issues.

-7. Errata
+6. Errata

 The software used to create a CLFS system is constantly being updated and enhanced.
 Security warnings and bug fixes may become available after the CLFS book has been released.
 Some host systems may also have problems building CLFS.
-To check whether the package versions or instructions in this release of CLFS need any modifications to accommodate security vulnerabilities, other bug fixes, or host-specific issues, please visit http://trac.cross-lfs.org/clfs/errata/1.0.0/ before proceeding with your build.
+To check whether the package versions or instructions in this release of CLFS need any modifications to accommodate security vulnerabilities, other bug fixes, or host-specific issues, please visit http://trac.cross-lfs.org/clfs/errata/1.0.0rc4/ before proceeding with your build.
 You should note any changes shown and apply them to the relevant section of the book as you progress with building the CLFS system.